sanuli20231908-wq/Client-Server-Architecture-Smart-Campus-Sensor-Room-Management-API-/README.md

 Open the terminal and go to the project folder.

 ### Step 02: Compile the project
 Run the following command:

-## Step 02: Compile the project

-Run the following command:

 ```bash